-Seats to be fitted with wings from the seat back head rest protruding out each side of the helmet in a line drawn forward past half the forward length of the helmet when the head is rested to the back of the seat in drawn forward past half the forward length of the helmet when the head is rested to the back of the seat in the sitting position.
+Seats to be fitted with wings from the seat back head rest protruding out each side of the helmet in a line drawn forward past half the forward length of the helmet when the head is rested to the back of the seat in the sitting position.
 Head restraints must have the ability to absorb the side to side impact of the head under racing conditions without being left permanently bent out of shape after normal racing.
+A Frontal Head Restraint (FHR) shall be worn by each driver and navigator which complies with SFI 38.1, FIA 8858 racing conditions without being left permanently bent out of shape after normal racing.
 A Frontal Head Restraint (FHR) shall be worn by each driver and navigator which complies with SFI 38.1, FIA 8858 standards.
 Quick release fixing posts that disconnect the device via a 'tab pull system' for FHR's are mandatory.
 It is the responsibility of the wearer to ensure that the FHR device that they are using is suitable for the application that they will be wearing it for and consideration of use should be given to FHR devices that are easy to release, have a low upright section at the back of the head.